Samson vs. the Giant King

 Samson vs. the Giant King (Maciste alla corte dello zar, also known as Giant of the Lost Tomb and Atlas Against the Czar) is a 1964 Italian fantasy-peplum film directed by Amerigo Anton.

+Plot

 The czar Nicolas sends a secret mission of experts to find a hidden treasure.
 However, he also he prepares a group of mercenaries who should kill the members of the mission after their return.